RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used.
 If the list is empty, all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use.
-If the list is empty, all drivers are allowed. enableReverseProxyAuth  | Enabling reverse proxy authorization mechanism for more details can be found [here](https://github.com/dbeaver/cloudbeaver/wiki/Reverse-proxy-header-authentication). defaultAuthProvider | The provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers.
+If the list is empty, all drivers are allowed. defaultAuthProvider | The provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers.
 If the property is absent, all providers are allowed. defaultNavigatorSettings | Default database navigator settings.